 Section 37 of the Mental Health Act 1983

 This Section allows a Court to send you to hospital for treatment (or to make you subject to Guardianship) when otherwise the outcome may have been a prison sentence.
 This hospitalisation will be instead of imprisonment, a fine or probation.
-The reason for this is that, under the advice of two doctors, the Court believe:
+The reason for this is that, under the advice of two doctors, the Court believe that:

-- you have at least one of the four types of mental disorder, and
+- You have at least one of the four types of mental disorder;

-- it is appropriate for you to be detained in hospital for medical treatment and that the treatment is likely to alleviate or prevent a deterioration of your condition, and
+- It is appropriate for you to be detained in hospital for medical treatment and that the treatment is likely to alleviate or prevent a deterioration of your condition;

 NB: You may also find that the Court had attached a Section 41 Order to your current Section 37 Order.
 More information on this topic can be found under the heading ‘questions relating to Section 41 Restriction Orders’.

-A: You will be kept in hospital for 6 months at first so that you can be given the treatment you need.
-If the doctor thinks you need to stay longer than that he will speak to you and then apply to have the Section extended for another 6 months, and then annually from there on in.
+You will be kept in hospital for 6 months at first so that you can be given the treatment you need.
+If the doctor thinks you need to stay longer, he will speak to you and then apply to have the Section extended for another 6 months, and then annually from there on in.

-You must not leave unless a doctor tells you that you can, if you try to leave without permission the staff are authorised to stop you and if you do leave you can be taken back.
+You must not leave unless a doctor tells you that you can, if you try to leave without permission the staff are authorised to stop you and if you do leave you can be taken back to the hospital.

 After your ‘hospital order’ has been in place for 6 months, you can also appeal by applying for a Mental Health Review Tribunal.
 This would give you, or a person who represents you (such as a solicitor), the opportunity to explain your wish for a discharge from hospital in front of your doctor, their medical team and a panel of independent advisors.

 Section 37 also allows a Court to place someone under Guardianship.
-This means that you have had a Guardian, this may be your local services authority or a person appointed by social services, appointed for your welfare or for the protection of other persons.
+The Guardian may be your local services authority or a person appointed by social services, appointed for your welfare or for the protection of other persons.
 Your Guardian has legal powers to tell you:

-- to attend appointments for medical treatment, work, education or training at set places at set times
+- To attend appointments for medical treatment, work, education or training at set places at set times; and

-If you have any further questions or require advice please contact us on 01733 882800 or using the email link below.
+If you have any further questions or require advice please contact us on 01733 882800 or by using the link below.